davidher-mann/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/upgrade-guides/6-0-0-upgrade-guide/index.md

 # ...
 ```

-2) Run the `igluctl table-check` command to check if table structure is inline with the latest schema version that doesn't contain any breaking change.
-With the example schemas above, this would be `1-0-0` because `1-0-1` contains breaking change.
+2) Run the `igluctl table-check` command to check if table structure is in line with the latest schema version that doesn't contain any breaking changes.
+With the example schemas above, this would be `1-0-0` because `1-0-1` contains a breaking change.
 Example:
 ```bash
 igluctl table-check \